anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 ## CMP Handling

-Instead of using CMP {{RFC4210}}, this specification refers to the Lightweight CMP profile
+Instead of using general CMP {{RFC4210}}, this specification refers to the Lightweight CMP Profile
 {{I-D.ietf-lamps-lightweight-cmp-profile}}, as it
 restricts the full featured CMP to the functionality needed here.
 For this, the following constrains should be observed:

-* For proof of possession, the defined approach in Lightweight CMP Profile section 4.1.1 (based on CRMF) and 4.1.5 (based on PCKS#10) should be supported.
+* For proof of possession, the defined approach in Lightweight CMP Profile
+  {{I-D.ietf-lamps-lightweight-cmp-profile}} section 4.1.1 (based on CRMF)
+  and 4.1.4 (based on PCKS#10) should be supported.

 * Proof of identity can be provided by using the signatures to protect the certificate request message as outlined in section 3.2. of {{I-D.ietf-lamps-lightweight-cmp-profile}}.

-* When the RA/CA is not available, a waiting indication should be returned in the PKIStatus by the Registrar.
-The pledge in this case would retry using the PollReqContent with a request identifier certReqId provided in the initial CertRequest message as specified in section 5.2.4 of
+* When the RA/CA is not available, a waiting indication should be returned in the PKIStatus by the Registrar as specified in sections 4.4 and 5.1.2 of {{I-D.ietf-lamps-lightweight-cmp-profile}} for delayed delivery.

-  {{I-D.ietf-lamps-lightweight-cmp-profile}} with delayed enrollment.
+* Requesting CA certificates and certificate request attributes should be implemented a specified in Lightweight CMP Profile sections 4.3.1 and 4.1.3
+  {{I-D.ietf-lamps-lightweight-cmp-profile}}.

 # IANA Considerations